 - Draw landscape with shadow: This visual option makes the relief drawing more attractive. - Flat colour steps: Instead of using a fading colour, just one plain colour for each height interval will be used.
-This interval can be preset from the unfolding menu just below.
+This interval can be preset from the unfolding menu just below. - 2D Shaded relief: Relief shadows can be displayed on maps presented in 2D mode.

-4.6.15 3D mode
+4.6.16 3D mode